 - Zest 1 medium orange into the same jar or mixing bowl, you should have about 1 tablespoon of zest

-- Add ½ cup of orange juice, 2 tablespoon of honey, 4 tablespoon of white wine vinegar, and salt and pepper to taste.
+- Add 1/2 cup of orange juice, 2 tbsp of honey, 4 tbsp of white wine vinegar, and salt and pepper to taste.
 Blend well.

 - Store in the fridge in the same jar you mixed in, or in a squeeze bottle, for up to 7 days.